Travel Video Contest - Tips

-So you want to make a video and win our contest?
-Take a few minutes to review our short list of tips and tricks and read about some of the resources we list here.
+So you want to make a video and win a video contest?
+Although our Travel Video Contest isn’t currently running, you can review our short list of tips and tricks and read about some of the resources we list here to help you with other videos!

 General Tips and Good Ideas

-- Record the best quality sound possible.
+• Record the best quality sound possible.
 If you can't be heard or understood, we won't know how great your video is!
 Test the sound before you start filming and periodically throughout.
+You don't necessarily have to have a microphone but if you have access to one, this may help.

 Audio/Music